scitedotai/scite-zotero-plugin/README.md

 Welcome!

 This is a Zotero plugin developed by scite so that you can enrich your library with information from us.
-To learn more about scite, give us a visit at `https://scite.ai`.
+To learn more about scite, give us a visit at https://scite.ai.

 ## Installation

-- Get the XPI file from `https://github.com/scitedotai/scite-zotero-plugin/releases` and install it in Zotero following the normal plugin procedure.
+Get the XPI file from https://github.com/scitedotai/scite-zotero-plugin/releases and install it in Zotero following the normal plugin procedure.

+To install a plugin in Zotero, download its .xpi file to your computer.
+Then, in Zotero, click “Tools → Add-Ons”, then drag the .xpi for the plugin onto the Add-Ons window that opens.

 ## Changelog